Guide: Surviving the Singapore Airlines KrisFlyer waitlist

 By that same token, visiting the Singapore Airlines service centre at ION Orchard doesn’t really do much.
 Even if the staff there wanted to help you, award inventory is not within their control.

 So is there any point calling up or visiting?
-I can only say it can’t hurt, though I wouldn’t get my hopes up unless you’re a Solitaire PPS or PPS Club member (and even then it’s far from a sure shot).
+I can only say it can’t hurt,ย though I wouldn’t get my hopes up unless you’re a Solitaire PPS or PPS Club member (and even then it’s far from a sure shot).
+I know there have been some success stories, but I’m willing to bet for every successful one there’s 10 failures.ย

 Conclusion

 The waitlist is a unique, yet frustrating aspect of the KrisFlyer experience.
-While I wish I could tell you the magic formula to get your waitlists cleared, the honest answer is I just don’t know.
-How exactly SIA decides which waitlists clear and which don’t will go down as one of the great mysteries of the miles game.
+While I wish I could tell you the magic formula to get your waitlists cleared, the honest answer is I just don’t know.ย We can make educated guesses, but how exactly SIA decides which waitlists clear and which don’t will go down as one of the great mysteries of the miles game.

 So by all means, keep a positive attitude about the waitlist, but it’s wise to make backup plans.
 Look at other routes, other airlines, other dates.
-Consider one-stop cash tickets.
-Use a tool like Awards PNR to keep tabs on alternative award space.
+Consider cheaper cash tickets involving one stop or repositioning.
+Use a tool like Seats.Aero to find alternative award space.

-And if you waitlist does clear, go out and buy a lottery ticket.
-You’re on a hot streak.
+And if your waitlist does clear, go out and buy a lottery ticket- you’re on a hot streak.

 Any tips for dealing with the KrisFlyer waitlist?